-Flights you (or a travel agent) book: Arrive in Honiara, Solomon Islands (HIR) on April 14.
-Depart from Gizo, Solomon Islands (GZO) in the afternoon on April 25.
-If you are continuing on our Solomon Islands II trip, see the Flights section in its itinerary for departure information (https://cheesemans.com/trips/solomon-apr2023-2).
+Flights you (or a travel agent) book: Arrive in Honiara, Solomon Islands (HIR) by April 25.
+Book your flight from Honiara to Gizo on April 26.
+If you are arriving from our Solomon Islands I trip, see the Flights section in its itinerary for arrival information (https://cheesemans.com/trips/solomon-apr2023).
+Depart from Honiara, Solomon Islands (HIR) in the afternoon on May 6.